shuup/shuup-guide/source/using-themes.rst

 Installing Themes
 ~~~~~~~~~~~~~~~~~

-Shoop Themes (or Xthemes) are downloaded and installed like other
+Shuup Themes (or Xthemes) are downloaded and installed like other
 addons.

 See :ref:`Addons` for general addon installation instructions.